mongodb/genny/docs/generated/workloads.md

 ### Description
 The goal of this test is to exercise multiplanning in the presence of clustered indexes.
 We create as many indexes as possible, and run a query that makes all of them eligible, so we get as many competing plans as possible.
-The collection is clustered and has very large strings as _id; also, one of the predicates is on _id which means a clustered collection scan is included in the competing plans.
+The collection is clustered and one of the predicates is on _id, which means a clustered collection scan is included in the competing plans.

 This workload is similar to 'Simple.yml' except for the collection being clustered, and the extra predicate.